Magets21/Netflix-clone/README.md

 # Netflix-clone
-Thhis is a netflix clone built using React.js, javascript, css, html and deployed using firebase.
+This is a netflix clone site which is built from scratch using React.js, javascript, css, html and deployed using firebase.